SecureCategory

 To fix the Google Chrome Not Secure warning you need to purchase and properly install an SSL certificate.

-There are free SSL certificates — if you have root access to your website and the technical skills to install them, this may be an option for you.
+There are free SSL certificate options — if you have root access to your web server and the technical skills to install them, this may be an option for you.

 GoDaddy offers a range of SSL options — all will make the Not Secure warning go away: